Ghawazi: History

+The practice began as a few Egyptian Domari refused to dance for free.
+Fellahin of Upper Egypt adopted the practice, developing a more rural and traditional style accompanied by Egyptian songs.

 In 1834, the ghawazi were banished from Cairo to Upper Egypt by Muhammad Ali.
 Initially, the Ghawazi were a very small group who were banished because of their low-class dancing.
-By the time of their banishment the term had become a general term for any dancers as it included all the traditional and folk dances of Rural and Upper Egyptians, mainly featuring mizmars and heavy bass lines and other traditional Egyptian music in the background.
+By the time of their banishment the term had become a general term for any dancers as it included all the traditional and folk dances of Upper Egyptians, mainly featuring mizmars and heavy bass lines and other traditional Egyptian music in the background.

-Beginning in the first half of the 19th century, descriptions and depictions of ghawazi dancers became famous in European Orientalism, and the style was described as danse de ventre or belly-dance from the 1860s.
+Beginning in the first half of the 19th century, descriptions and depictions of ghawazi dancers became famous in European Orientalism, and the style was described as danse de ventre or belly-dance from the 1860s, the most famous Ghawazi mentioned in the books of foreign travelers was Kouchouk Hanem, a Ghawazi from Upper Egypt.

 The first Ghawazis performed unveiled in the streets.
 Rapid hip movement and use of brass finger cymbals/hand castanets characterized their dance.
 Musicians of their tribe usually accompanied them in their dance.
 They usually wore kohl around their eyes and henna on their fingers, palms, toes and feet.

 The Ghawazi performed in the court of a house, or in the street, before the door, on certain occasions of festivity in the harem.
 They were never admitted into a respectable harem, but were frequently hired to entertain a party of men in the house of some rake.
 Both women and men enjoyed their entertainment.
 However, many people who were more religious, or of the higher classes, disapproved of them.

 Many people liked the dancing of the Ghawazi, but felt it was improper because of its being danced by women who should not expose themselves in this manner.
 Because of this, there was a small number of young male performers called Khawals.
 The Khawals were Egyptian male traditional dancers who impersonated the women of the Ghawazi and their dance.
 They were known to impersonate every aspect of the women including their dance and use of castanets.

 The word khawal in Egypt is modern derogatory slang for a man participating in passive gay intercourse.

 Contemporary practitioners

-Representing diverse historical backgrounds, most of the Ghawazi of the Qena region belong to ethnic minorities such as the Nawar (or Nawara), Halab and Bahlawen.
+Representing diverse historical backgrounds, some of the Ghawazi of the Qena region belong to ethnic minorities such as the Nawar (or Nawara), Halab and Bahlawen.

 Particularly well known are the Banat Maazin family, Nawar people who settled in Luxor and were filmed in the 70s and 80s.
 Many consider the Maazin family to be the only practicing family left of the original line of Ghawazi dancers.
+Another line of dancers who were famous in Luxor and Qena was Fawzia Mohamed Ibrahim.